We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The cream also contains other exfoliants and ingredients, such as onion bulb extract, to support the skin and prevent dryness.

-When a person uses it on a new scar, they may begin to see effects after about 8 weeks.
-For older scars, a person may need to apply the gel regularly for up to 6 months before they see any results.
+When a person uses it on a new scar, they may see effects after about 8 weeks.
+For older scars, a person may need to regularly apply the gel for up to 6 months before seeing any results.

 Some people may experience itchiness and skin dryness.
 This may be due to using too much of the gel.